Loose Edges, Shared Flow

 Aquarel includes a curated directory dedicated to cataloging cliques across a wide range of subjects that share a common thematic, aesthetic, or ideological affinity.
 It was created as a living archive—one that reflects both the evolving nature of web culture and shifting personal interests.
 In structure and philosophy, Aquarel follows a similar approach to the Cloudplane directory—links may be added freely as they are discovered, revisited, or newly created, and clique owners listed are not required to link back to the directory.
 Its purpose is meant to function as a record of appreciation and interest.

 The project was also inspired by Petra Pixel, whose work reinforced the idea that creation need not be avoided simply because similar projects already exist.
 The presence of other directories does not diminish the value of making another; instead, it demonstrates that the web thrives through multiplicity, personal perspective, and parallel archives.
 Aquarel exists because of a desire to create and maintain an active, flexible directory that could grow organically, without the pressure of permanence or obligation.
 It is maintained at a self-directed pace, updated when inspiration allows, and shaped by curiosity rather than convention.
-It serves as both a reference and a personal document—a small landscape of affiliations, aesthetics, and interests as they appear over time.
+It serves as both a reference and a personal document; a small landscape of connections, aesthetics, and interests as they appear over time.